SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 ### derived units

-A ling/lingueme is an etic/emic unit that can be individually taught/transmitted. s*egmental {\$LEVELNAME+emo}\$LEVELNAME+eme = s*egmental emic unit 1 ∨ segmental emic unit 2 ∨ ...
+»⟮A ling/lingueme⟯« is ⟮＿an etic/emic unit＿⟯ that ⟮can be individually taught/transmitted⟯. s*m {\$LEVELNAME+emo}\$LEVELNAME+eme = s*m emic unit 1 ∨ s*m emic unit 2 ∨ ...
-s*egmental {\$LEVELNAME+o}\$LEVELNAME+e = s*egmental etic unit 1 ∨ segmental etic unit 2 ∨ ...
+s*m {\$LEVELNAME+o}\$LEVELNAME+e = s*m etic unit 1 ∨ s*m etic unit 2 ∨ ...
 ^and so on

 ## segmental

-Segment = segmental e?ic unit
-Reduplication is the repetition of one or more segments within a larger unit to produce some effect.
+»⟮segment⟯« =short for=> ⟮＿segmental e?ic unit＿⟯

 ### cross-segmental

+Something »⟮cross-segmental⟯« ⟮concerns multiple ＿segments＿⟯, but ⟮isn't a suprasegmental⟯.

+#### etactic constraints

-Something cross-segmental concerns multiple segments, but isn't a suprasegmental. etactics (lol) is the part of an segmental emic rule set dealing with etactic constraints.
+»⟮etactics⟯« (lol) is ⟮the part of⟯ a ⟮＿segmental emic rule set＿⟯ dealing with ⟮＿etactic constraints＿⟯.
-A etactic constraint is a rule for the permissible cross-segmental combination of segmental emic units.
+»⟮A etactic constraint⟯« is ⟮a rule for⟯ the ⟮permissible⟯ ⟮＿cross-segmental＿⟯ ⟮c_-;combination⟯ of ⟮＿segmental emic units＿⟯.
 ^e.g. phonotactic constraint

+### misc

+»⟮Reduplication⟯« is ⟮the repetition of⟯ ⟮one or more ＿segments＿⟯ within a larger unit to ⟮produce some effect⟯.

 ## suprasegmental

-Sometimes, suprasegmentals are not analyzed as their own emic system, but only as features passed down onto emic/etic units.
+Sometimes, ⟮＿suprasegmentals＿⟯ are ⟮not analyzed as⟯ ⟮＿a suprasegmental emic system＿⟯, but only as ⟮＿features＿ passed down onto ＿segments＿⟯.
-The suprasegmental motivator is a higher emic unit that motivates the a suprasegmental. pausa =syn= suprasegmental e?ic unit boundary.
+»⟮The suprasegmental motivator⟯« is ⟮＿a higher emic unit＿⟯ that ⟮motivates the existence of ＿a suprasegmental unit＿⟯.
+»⟮pausa⟯« =syn= ⟮＿suprasegmental＿ ＿e?ic unit boundary＿⟯.

 ### juncture

-A juncture is a segmental emic unit posited that does the job of suprasegmentals but is part of the sequental flow of emic units.
-A chunk is the segments between a juncture.
+»⟮A juncture⟯« is ⟮＿a segment＿⟯ posited to ⟮do the job of ＿suprasegmentals＿⟯.

 ## segmental-suprasegmental interface

-The suprasegmental environment is the set of suprasegmentals and pausas that apply to a given segmental e?ic unit.
+»⟮The suprasegmental environment⟯« is ⟮the set of⟯ ⟮＿suprasegmentals＿ and ＿pausas＿⟯ that ⟮apply to a given ＿segment＿⟯.
-Suprasegmental-segmental conditioning is the influencing of segmental emic unit alternant selection by the suprasegmental environment.
+»⟮Suprasegmental-segmental conditioning⟯« is ⟮the influencing⟯ of ⟮＿sm alternant selection＿⟯ by ⟮＿the suprasegmental environment＿⟯.
-»⟮Conditioning⟯« is the combination of the segmental e?ic conditioning and suprasegmental-segmental conditioning.
+»⟮Conditioning⟯« is the combination of ⟮＿the segmental e?ic conditioning＿⟯ and ⟮c_;＿suprasegmental-segmental conditioning＿⟯.